pixashot/pixashot/docs/configuration.md

 ## Wait Options

-- `wait_for_timeout` (int, optional, default: 5000): Time in milliseconds to wait for the page to load before capturing.
+- `wait_for_timeout` (int, optional, default: 5000): Time in milliseconds to wait after initial page load and preparation.
+This can be used to allow dynamic content to load, animations to complete, or to introduce a delay before capturing the screenshot.
 - `wait_for_selector` (str, optional): Wait for a specific CSS selector to appear in the DOM before capturing.

 ## Image Quality Options